serhii-londar/open-source-mac-os-apps/README.md

 - [OpenInTerminal](https://github.com/Ji4n1ng/OpenInTerminal) - Finder Toolbar app for macOS to open the current directory in Terminal, iTerm, Hyper or Alacritty. ![swift_icon]
 - [Quick Look plugins](https://github.com/sindresorhus/quick-look-plugins) - List of useful Quick Look plugins for developers. ![objective_c_icon] ![c_icon]
 - [cd to... ](https://github.com/jbtule/cdto) - Finder Toolbar app to open the current directory in the Terminal ![objective_c_icon]
+- [dupeGuru](https://github.com/arsenetar/dupeguru/) - dupeGuru is a tool to find duplicate files on your computer.
+It can scan using file names and file contents. ![objective_c_icon]

 ### Games
 - [0 A.D.](https://svn.wildfiregames.com/public/ps/trunk/) - Real-time strategy game of ancient warfare ![cpp_icon]